ivanpajon/JavaFXLibrary/README.md

 ### FXResize

+Used to managing resize options in our window.
 When you create a **FXResize** object you must to give an **AnchorPane** to the constructor, and all **Panes** for resizing a window (paneUp, paneRight, paneDown, paneLeft, paneUpLeft, paneUpRight, paneDownRight, paneDownLeft) following **clockwise** direction.
 Also, you have many different constructors like:
 * **FXResize()**
 * **FXResize(**_AnchorPane root_**)**